 So how does this help you as a student?
 Research shows that regular aerobic exercise enhances cognitive functions, particularly executive functions.
-Another study published in 2006 in the Journal of Healthy Psychology showed that participants who went from not exercising at all to even a modest program (just 2 or 3 visits per week) demonstrated decreased stress, smoking, alcohol, and caffeine consumption.
-Their spending and study habits improved and were overall able to improve other regulatory habits.
-This means their ability to push through discomfort in exercise enhanced their ability to stay calm in the face of difficulties.
+Another study showed that participants who went from not exercising at all to even a modest program (just 2 or 3 sessions per week) demonstrated decreased stress, as well as reduced smoking, alcohol, and caffeine consumption.
+Their spending habits, study habits, and regulatory habits improved, too.
+People’s ability to push through discomfort in exercise enhanced their ability to stay calm in the face of other difficulties.

-This is closely tied to discipline, which you guys know I am a huge proponent of.
+This is closely tied to discipline, which, as you guys know, I am a huge proponent of.
 Discipline and self-regulatory behavior allows you to achieve something you set out to do at a prior moment in time, even when you don’t want to do it at a later time.
 Like I’ve said before, discipline is a muscle requiring regular exercise.
-If you practice discipline in going to the gym regularly and eating healthier, you’ll find it much easier to follow a disciplined study routine.
+If you practice discipline by going to the gym regularly and eating healthier, you’ll find it much easier to follow a disciplined study routine.
 That alone will make a significant difference in your grades.

-Charles Duhigg, in The Power of Habit, calls exercise a “keystone habit”, meaning this change in one area of life can bring about positive changes in many other areas.
-These keystone habits are powerful because they “change our sense of self and our sense of what is possible”.
+In The Power of Habit, Charles Duhigg calls exercise a “keystone habit,” meaning change in one area of life can bring about positive changes in many other areas.
+These keystone habits are powerful because they “change our sense of self and our sense of what is possible.”
 While this is not my favorite book ever, it is a very powerful read.
-As many of you have probably heard, “you are the sum of your habits”.
+As you may have heard before, “you are the sum of your habits.”
 Most of what we do day in and day out are repeated behaviors that are habits.
-Changing your habits is therefore one of the most powerful ways to change or improve yourself.
+Therefore, changing your habits is one of the most powerful ways to change or improve yourself.

 If you’re finding it difficult to start a regular exercise routine, consider the following.
 Although it may seem counterintuitive, studies have shown that people whose goals are weight loss and better health spend the least amount of time exercising.
-In this study of 335 and women between 60 to 95, immediate rewards that enhance daily life such as revitalized energy, improved mood, and decreased stress, offered significantly more motivation.
+In this study of 335 women between the ages of 60 to 95, immediate rewards that enhance daily life, such as revitalized energy, improved mood, and decreased stress, offered significantly more motivation.